kelmccallister/My-Portfolio/docs/Quick-Start-Guide.md

     ## Configure the Repository

+    1. Create and publish a new branch.
-    1. Click **Open in Visual Studio Code** in GitHub Desktop after creating a new branch.
+    2. Click **Open in Visual Studio Code** in GitHub Desktop.
     2. Open the VS Code terminal.
     3. Run the following command to create a **docs** folder and the `mkdocs.yml` and `index.md` files: